9 Sleep Apnea Facts You Didn’t Know

 1. Sleep Apnea Wasn’t Discovered Until 1965

 Sleep apnea was first officially discovered in 1965 when doctors successfully recorded the pause of breathing in patients believed to have the condition.
 Doctors found that the cause of sleep apnea came from an obstruction in the upper airway.

-The first sleep clinic took place in 1970 at Stanford University, which focused on monitoring patients while sleeping for signs of sleep apnea.
-This early period started the intense amount of research, sleep studies, and progress that the medical world has accomplished over the past 50 years.
+The first sleep medicine clinic took place in 1970 at Stanford University, which focused on monitoring patients while sleeping for signs of sleep apnea.
+This early period started the intense amount of research, sleep studies and progress that the health care world has accomplished over the past 50 years.

 2. Tracheostomies Were the First Option for Treatment

 Without much information about sleep apnea, doctors who treated patients early on could only offer invasive tracheostomies for treatment, which left a permanent hole in the throat of the patient.

 3. Only 20% of Sleep Apnea Sufferers are Diagnosed

 Estimates suggest that around 22 million adults within the United States have sleep apnea.
 Although the number is high, only about 20% of these patients have been diagnosed with the condition in the country.
 That leaves millions of undiagnosed Americans who experience sleep apnea on a regular basis without treatment.

 4. There are Two Kinds of Sleep Apnea